AnantharamanLab/METABOLIC/README.md

 ## Installation instruction
-_scroll down the page for "Quick Start Instructions"_

 1. Go to where you want the program to be and clone the github repository or click the green buttom "download ZIP" folder, and unzip.
 The perl and R scripts and dependent databases should be kept in the same directory.